Advertisemen

 - Irrevocable - once a choice has been made, it cannot be changed in the later steps of the algorithm

-ly optimal solution can be obtained by from a series of local improvements from starting solution set."
+"a globally optimal solution can be obtained by from a series of local improvements from starting solution set."

 That is, the greedy method suggests that one can devise an algorithm which works in stages, considering one input at a time.
 At each stage the locally optimal choice is made, which, when the problem is solved, create a globally optimal solution.